z00bean/427546s2018/finalProject/README.txt

 Size controls
 	Click on the side view or front view canvases to resize along the X or Z axis.

+In the webpage with only 3D view canvas, there is an additional option to move the camera and view one, two or three vanishing points (when perspective camera is selected).

 Libraries: THREE.js (over WebGL), Bootstrap